rackerlabs/technical-blog/_posts/2020-05-08-dba-tips-for-handling-workflow-mailer-issues.md

 - `DEACTIVATED_SYSTEM`
 - `NOT_CONFIGURED`

-Use the following commands to update the component_status for Mailer and modify the settings:
+Use the following commands to update the component_status for the Workflow Notification Mailer and modify the settings:

     SQL> select component_status
     from fnd_svc_components